Frequently Asked Questions

 We absolutely welcome and encourage gifts of any and all levels so that everyone can participate in the campaign and have a stake in the education of all of our students.
 Every single gift makes an impact for the students and it truly is a whole community effort to support our schools through PiE.
 Please join us.

-When the school board voted for teacher and administrator raises in May 2016, it looked to me like PAUSD has sufficient funds.
+It looks to me like PAUSD has sufficient funds.
 Why should I give to PiE?

 PiE works at the school level, by giving individual principals a large portion of their discretionary funding and the flexibility to spend it on additional staff and programs needed for their specific school site—at your child’s school.
 We can only do that for our students with continued support from the community.